Co-production throughout the project

 Children and young people will be involved throughout the project providing their views, experiences and co-producing the guidance.
 SCIE’s has a commitment to co-production.
 With co-production, people’s skills, knowledge and assets are taken into account and used by services to constantly improve.

-There are four young people on the Expert Group as full members.
+There are four young people on the Expert Working Group as full members.